Generating Fair Universal Representations using Adversarial Models: FUR for Publicly Available Datasets

 \subsection{Illustration of Results for UCI Adult Dataset}

-For the UCI Adult dataset with both categorical and continuous features as shown in Table \ref{tb:UCIAdult_dataset}, we consider two cases: (i) in Case I, we take `gender' as the sensitive variable $S$ and $S$ is either male or female in this dataset, and (ii) in Case II, we take both `gender' and `relationship' as the sensitive variable $S$.
-In this dataset, `relationship' has $6$ distinct values, and therefore, $S$ has $12$ possibilities.
-In both cases, we take `salary' as the target variable $Y$, which is either $>50K$ or $\leq 50K$.
-Note that for any binary target variable, the two values of the fair measure $\Delta_{\textbf{DemP}}(y)$ in \eqref{eq:statistic_DP} are the same, and therefore, we use $\Delta_{\textbf{DemP}}$ to denote the measure of demographic parity for experiments on this dataset.
+For the UCI Adult dataset with both categorical and continuous features as shown in Table SIV in the supplement, we consider two cases: \\(i) Case I: binary $S$ by choosing `gender' as sensitive feature \\ (ii) Case II: non-binary $S$ by considering both `gender' and `relationship' as sensitive.
+For UCI, `relationship' has $6$ distinct values, and therefore, $S$ has $12$ possibilities. \\ For both cases, `salary' is the binary target $Y\in\{0,1\}$, with $Y=1$ denoting salary $>50K$.
+Since the two values for $\Delta_{\text{DemP}}(y)$ in \eqref{eq:statistic_DP} are the same for binary $Y$, we write $\Delta_{\text{DemP}}$ when illustrating results.